Parnswir/tie/sample/01 - Static maps/README.md

 }
 ```

 Let's ignore [the possibility of multiple layers](../02%20-%20Layers) for a moment and focus on the single layer we have here.
 The `Example` layer uses the tile set we just created (tile sets are identified by their position in the ´tilesets´ array - so they start with index 0) and consists of five by five tiles.
+Also, the layer is visible, so it will be rendered.
+We will encounter some invisible layers [later](../04%20-%20Collision%20and%20pathfinding).

 Then we define the actual layout of the tiles.
 Each location on the map (from [x=0, y=0] to [x=width-1, y=height-1]) is assigned a tile id.
 This is just a one-dimensional array, but the 2D-formatting in the file helps to visualize the map.
 Remember the tile ids from above?
 This is it, just black and white squares.
 Except it isn't: there are some zeros thrown into the mix. `0` - or anything that is not referenced in a tile set - is just a transparent tile, so we will see the background through here.